Customer Support Engineer

 Wondering what it’s like to work with us?
 Here’s how a day in your new life might be:

 09:30 AM — You wake up at home and grab a coffee or snack.
 On a different day, you leave home to join your teammates at the office.

 10:10 AM — You review your e-mail, check Slack for new messages from the rest of the team, and then join everyone for the team’s virtual stand-up.

 10:20 AM — After getting looped in on the team’s status, you open HelpScout and scan new tickets for issues or questions that might need immediate action.
 Then, you continue working on tickets that you handled during the previous day.

 11:00 AM — For the next couple hours, you help WooCommerce store owners and developers get the most out of our products.
 From assisting with new setups to solving complex technical riddles, there’s always a new challenge to overcome, every day!

-Later, you grab your laptop again to work on a few more tickets — or perhaps you dust off your writing skills to help the team ship a major release: You review/update documentation, or maybe tweet about a cool new feature.
+Later, you grab your laptop again to work on a few more tickets — or perhaps you dust off your writing skills to help the team ship a major release: You review/update documentation, or write about a new feature in our blog.